Welcome Home, Roxy Carmichael: Production notes

 The setting of the film, Clyde, Ohio, is a real town.
 However the film features locations in Sandusky, Ohio as well.
 Located on the shore of Lake Erie.

 Reception

 Welcome Home, Roxy Carmichael received mixed reviews.
-On Rotten Tomatoes, the film has a 50% approval rating based on 10 reviews, with an average rating of 5.2/10.
+On Rotten Tomatoes, the film has a 50% approval rating based on 12 reviews, with an average rating of 5.4/10.
 On Metacritic, the film has a score of 44 out of 100 based on 19 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-One of the most outspoken detractors of the film was Variety, whose comments about it were that "fans of Winona Ryder will definitely want to catch her in an offbeat role as the town rebel in this teen-oriented small-town saga; unfortunately, the rest of the production doesn't quite match up."

-Roger Ebert gave the film 2 stars in his original review, and said that "Welcome Home, Roxy Carmichael" contains one small treasure: a perceptive and particular performance by Winona Ryder in the role of a high school outcast", and that "her work is surrounded by a screenplay so flat-footed that much of our time is spent waiting impatiently for foregone conclusions."

 Soundtrack

 Thomas Newman composed the original score for the film, which was released on cassette and compact disc by Varèse Sarabande.
 Although Melissa Etheridge wrote and performed two original songs for the film - "Don't Look At Me" and "In Roxy's Eyes (I Will Never Be the Same)" - neither is included on the soundtrack album; while the former has never been released, the latter is included on her 1993 album Yes I Am as "I Will Never Be the Same".